jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 .. note::

     `repo2docker <https://github.com/jupyter/repo2docker>`_ lets you quickly
-    convert a GitHub repository into a Docker image that we can use as a base for your JupyterHub instance.
-Anything inside the GitHub repository will exist in a user’s environment when they join your JupyterHub.
-If you include a ``requirements.txt`` file in the root level of your of the repository, repo2docker will ``pip install`` each of these packages into the Docker image to be built.
-If you have an ``environment.yaml`` file, `conda` will create an environment based on this file's specification.
-If you have a `Dockerfile` it will ignore everything else and just use the Dockerfile.
+    convert a GitHub repository into a Docker image that can be used as a base for your JupyterHub instance.
+Anything inside the GitHub repository will exist in a user’s environment when they join your JupyterHub:

+    - If you include a ``requirements.txt`` file in the root level of the repository, ``repo2docker`` will ``pip install`` the specified packages into the Docker image to be built.
+    - If you have an ``environment.yaml`` file, ``conda`` will create an environment based on this file's specification.
+    - If you have a ``Dockerfile``, ``repo2docker`` will ignore everything else and just use the Dockerfile.

-Below we’ll cover how to use repo2docker to generate a Docker image and how to configure JupyterHub to build off of this image:
+Below we’ll cover how to use ``repo2docker`` to generate a Docker image and how to configure JupyterHub to build off of this image:

-1. **Download and start Docker.** You can do this by downloading and installing Docker at `this link <https://store.docker.com/search?offering=community&platform=desktop%2Cserver&q=&type=edition>`_.
+1. **Download and start Docker.** You can do this by `downloading and installing Docker`_.
 Once you’ve started Docker, it will show up as a tiny background application.

 2. **Install repo2docker** using ``pip``: